How to Write the Yeshiva University Essays 2024-2025

 All applicants are required to answer three of the following short answer responses in 25 words each.

-These are quick-fire prompts that are asking you to provide evidence for qualities about yourself.
+These quick-fire prompts ask you to provide evidence for qualities about yourself.
 All of these prompts are best answered through a concise yet detailed response that relates to the trait you are talking about.

-To choose three prompts that represent you best, read through each of the options and go with your gut.
+To choose three prompts (or four, if you’re applying to the Honors College) that represent you best, read through each of the options and go with your gut.
 If you read a prompt option and immediately a story about yourself jumps into your head, then chances are it may be the right choice for you.

 Use that short anecdote that comes into mind to reflect on how the experience shaped your character – most of these prompts are asking you to share what you have learned from experience.